waylow/boneWidget/README.md

 2.7 explanation : https://vimeo.com/184159913

-### To do:
+### To Do:
 - Add documentation with images to this readme file
-- let the user change the widget suffix to a prefix for a different naming convention
+- [Feature] Let the user change the widget suffix to a prefix for a different naming convention
-- extract and edit a widget?
+- [Feature] Extract and edit a widget?
 Say you're editing a rig that doesn't have mesh objects for the widgets in the file (only mesh data).
 Maybe there can be a way of extracting them and making them real objects.
-- The match Bone Transforms does not work well when the bone scale is not at 1.0
+- [Bug] The match Bone Transforms does not work well when the bone scale is not at 1.0

 ## v1.8 Release Notes: